Why Apples? A Tale of Eden and Christmas Trees

 The celebration of Adam and Eve day involved a “mystery play” or a “paradise play.”
-This was an acting out of the Adam and Eve story, since many church goers at the time were illiterate and couldn’t read it for themselves.
+An acting out of the Adam and Eve story, performed since many church goers at the time were illiterate and couldn’t read it for themselves.
 These plays centered around a very important prop called the “Paradise Tree.”
 This evergreen tree, usually fir, was adorned with apples and used to represent the Garden of Eden.
 Sometimes, churches added communion wafers to symbolize Jesus and the promise of salvation.
 The wafers also merged two powerful tree ideas in Christian literature – the tree of life, and the tree of knowledge of good and evil.
-The Paradise Tree was so prominent that some churches paraded it through the streets after service, and everyone came to partake in the joy.
+The Paradise Tree became so prominent that some churches paraded it through the streets after service, and everyone came to partake in the joy of it.

-In the sixteenth century, the Paradise tree was merged with another well-known German Christmas tradition – the Christmas pyramid.
-This was a structure of wood decorated with evergreens, figurines, and sometimes a star.
-When the tree and the pyramid came together, it was the start of the modern-day Christmas Tree.
+In the sixteenth century, the Paradise tree merged with another well-known German Christmas tradition – the Christmas pyramid.
+This wooden structure was decorated with evergreens, figurines, and sometimes a star on top.
+When the tree and the pyramid came together, it started the modern-day Christmas Tree.
 Thanks to the holdover traditions from Adam and Eve day, apples, cookies, and wafers remained popular Christmas Tree ornaments well into the 1900s.
 People also hung up other fruits like pears and pomegranates, along with candies and popcorn, glass balls, and figurines.

-While I’m not sure those food ornaments have a place on our own tree, I went ahead and made room for some beaded apples this year.
+While I’m not sure those food ornaments have a place on our own tree, I made room for some apples this year.
 Because sometimes, the history is just too hard to ignore.
-Besides, I can rest easy with them.
-The only temptation they will face in our house is two ornery cats.
+They can mostly rest easy too.
+Humans won’t be tempted to eat them in our house – but the ornery two cats sure might.

 “The Christmas Tree Book” – P.V.
 Snyder